algorand-devrel/ts-ctf-solver/README.md

 7. Bootstrap the project
    `algokit bootstrap all`
 8. When prompted in the CLI, include the fields from #1 & #6
-9. Run `npm install cross-fetch`.
-This is a temporary fix for a bug.
-10. Register your account on the Google Form
+9. Register your account on the Google Form

 ### Run Level 0 Challenge
 1. `npx tsx src/level0.ts`